JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 ## Moving Rewards

-Consider the situation where the rewards of the levers slowly change over the course of time steps.
+Consider a situation where the rewards of the levers slowly change over the course of time.
 In this case, it would make sense to weigh recent rewards more compared to past rewards.
-So we weigh our update using a step-size $\alpha \in (0, 1]$ instead:
+We can weigh our update using a step-size $\alpha \in (0, 1]$ instead:

 $$Q_{n+1} = Q_n + \alpha [R_n - Q_n]$$